Start Submission

 Using two citizen-science projects in conjunction

 We found that both citizen science projects had strengths and weaknesses and were most successful when used together.
 The public-report data served as the first step in facilitating the collection of more scientifically rigorous data.
 For example, a public report of 5,000 spawning pairs usually occurs in only two areas of the state, which are monitored by Florida Horseshoe Crab Watch.
 A report of more than 1,000 horseshoe crabs in an area, such as the panhandle, would require investigation and corroborating reports around that time to be worth possible adoption as a site within the Florida Horseshoe Crab Watch, since it has not had a report of that number in the 18 years of reporting.
-Similar methodology has been used to monitor horseshoe crabs before, using public reports and following up with more in-depth review (Liao et al. 2019).
+Similar methodology has been used to monitor horseshoe crabs before, using public reports and following up with more in-depth review ().
 Maintaining a process of review and adaptation has enhanced both programs.
 Horseshoe crab spawning-report data entry is now largely automated, with built-in quality assessments that reduce the need for visual checks.
 Florida Horseshoe Crab Watch is on track to estimate population size at sites within the next 10 years, which is standard for mark–recapture studies of this taxon (David Smith, personal communication).
 Additionally, the methodical nature of the program has allowed us to examine new questions as they arise, as was the case for horseshoe crabs spawning in the Indian River Lagoon.
 We intend to examine these trends in coming publications.
 Both programs described here have provided and will continue to provide valuable information to managers, researchers, and the public.

 Conclusions

 Although these programs cost less than other similar surveys run strictly by trained scientists, a considerable amount of resources is required by both the statewide coordinator and individual site coordinators to cover training and coordination of volunteers and compilation and quality assessment of data.
 Although public reports are less intensive to maintain, their drawback is a higher risk of inaccurate data or poorly described or missing data.
 Estimating locations of public reports based on descriptions was particularly time consuming.
-Additionally, moving from past reporting platforms to Survey123 required planning, but offered built-in quality checks that ultimately reduced effort (Wiggins et al. 2011, 2013).
+Additionally, moving from past reporting platforms to Survey123 required planning, but offered built-in quality checks that ultimately reduced effort (, ).
 We advise future researchers implementing citizen science projects to use technology to improve data quality whenever possible.
 We also suggest that managers remain open to the questions and improvements that volunteers suggest.
 The citizen scientist, trained or untrained, is an invaluable resource to managers.
 Involving them provides a different type and quality of data collected, but with forethought and adaptability, scientists, managers, and public participants can gain a better understanding of their resource.
 Our programs are an example of two levels of public participation that can provide data for answering questions that would not be possible if attempted by scientists alone.
 Furthermore, these two projects work in conjunction with and complement each other, one by providing preliminary data, and the other by using more rigorous methods to gather more complex data.
 This framework can be applied to many other taxa and research questions.
 We hope that readers will use these methods in their citizen science projects and in future research.

 Data Accessibility Statement